 The payment will only be made after receipt of Certificate of Installation from concerned institution

-The payment of the price agreed will be made within thirty days from the date of submission of proper documents to UPMSCL after the installation of the equipment with its all necessary accessories at the user institution specified in the supply order and on submission of Installation Certificates (Format XV), warranty certificate (Format XVII), invoice with proper stock taking details, photographs (hard copy), calibration / quality assurance certificate / test certificate if required as per technical specification along with RTGS details.
+The payment of the price agreed will be made within thirty days from the date of submission of proper documents to UPMSCL after the installation of the equipment with its all necessary accessories at the user institution specified in the supply order and on submission of Installation Certificates (Format XV), warranty certificate (Format XVII), One month performance certificate ( Format XVI) invoice with proper stock taking details, photographs (hard copy), calibration / quality assurance certificate / test certificate if required as per technical specification along with RTGS details.

-The original invoice submitted shall be in the name of the Tender Inviting Authority and the name of the consignee must also be mentioned in it.
+The original invoice submitted shall be in the name of the Tender Inviting Authority and the name of the consignee must also be mentioned in it(as mentioned in supply order).
 Serial number of supplied equipment with make, model and other relevant details must also be mentioned on the invoices.

-Requests for advance payment/payment against delivery of equipments will not be considered.
+Requests for advance payment/payment against delivery of equipment will not be considered.
 Part Payment, at agreed rate, may be considered after necessary Certificates are obtained and submitted by the bidder to the TIA.

 The payment of CMC will be made once in six months after satisfactory completion of said period by the Tender Inviting Authority/User Institution.